OpenAPI Initiative Charter

 c. respect the rights of all trademark owners, including any branding and usage guidelines;

 d. engage The Linux Foundation for all OAI press and analyst relations activities;

 e. upon request, provide information regarding project participation, including information regarding attendance, to The Linux Foundation;

 f. engage The Linux Foundation for any websites directly for the OAI; and

 g. operate under such rules and procedures as may from time to time be approved by the OAI and confirmed by The Linux Foundation Board of Directors.

 11. Amendments and Notice

 a.
-The Governing Board may make amendments to this Charter at any time subject to approval by The Linux Foundation.
+The Business Governance Board may make amendments to this Charter at any time subject to approval by The Linux Foundation.

 b.
 This Charter may be amended by a simple majority vote of The Linux Foundation Board of Directors upon thirty (30) days’ notice to the OAI Members and participants.
 A member may resign within such thirty-day notice period to avoid undertaking any obligations imposed by any such amendment on a going forward basis.
 Such resignation will not have any effect on commitments made by the OAI Member or participant during the term of membership.
 Resignation may be made by email to the Executive Director of the Linux Foundation.